 When it comes to troubleshooting WordPress not sending emails, this can sometimes be a little tricky.
 For example, many managed WordPress hosts, including Kinsta, do not provide email hosting.
-However, we do route email via SendGrid for clients.
-But if you need more control, need to send emails in bulk, or are having trouble with emails going out, it can be beneficial to configure WordPress with a 3rd-party SMTP provider or transactional email service.
+However, we do route email via MailChannels for clients.
+But if you need more control, need to send emails in bulk, or are having trouble with emails going out, it can be beneficial to configure WordPress with a 3rd-party SMTP provider or transactional email service such as Mailgun or Sendgrid.
 Today we’ll show you how to configure Mailgun in WordPress to send emails.

 Mailgun is a transactional email API service designed primarily for developers.
 However, even non-developers can easily implement their service.
 We’ll show you below just how easy it is!
 One of the huge benefits of Mailgun is that they allow you to send up to 10,000 emails for free per month.
 The next 500,000 are billed at $0.00050 based on usage, which is cheap!
 For a lot of small businesses or WordPress developers, 10,000 emails might be more than you need.
 A few additional benefits include:

 - Ability to use HTTP API or SMTP to deliver emails.
 HTTP API can be more reliable and faster.